benbahrenburg/benCoding.Map/documentation/index.md

 mapView.addEventListener('geoJSONCompleted',onComplete);

 </code></pre>
-<h2>Sizable Annotation</h2>
+<h2>Scalable Annotation</h2>

-When creating a new annotation you can provide an optional paramter that allows you to size the annotation.
+When creating a new annotation you can provide an optional paramter that allows you to scale the annotation.

-You can see this example in full in the ann_size_sample.js sample provided in the module's Example folder.
+You can see this example in full in the ann_scale_sample.js sample provided in the module's Example folder.

 Optional Parameter:
 * scaleTo : Dictionary